GoogleCloudPlatform/cluster-toolkit/frontend/docs/user_guide.md

 }
 ```

-Once a few benchmark runs are registered and their KPIs recorded, it is obvious that further analysis can be performed.

 ## Vertex AI workbenches

 Vertex AI Workbenches give the user a dedicated interactive environment to perform pre or post processing of data from the cluster.
-Using the frontend you can create VertexAI workbenches dedicated to the selected user.
+Using the frontend one can create Vertex AI workbenches dedicated to the selected user.
 Filestore filesystems and storage from the cluster headnode can be mounted within the Workbench and accessed as the selected user.

 ### Create a workbench

 From the workbench menu select the option `Add workbench`.
 You will then be asked to select the appropriate cloud credential.
-Normal users and admin users are able to create workbenches however viewer users will need to request a workbench is created by their administrator
+Normal users and admin users are able to create workbenches however viewer users will need to request a workbench is created by their administrator.

 <img src="images/Workbench_userguide/create1.png" width="600">

 On the above page you will be asked to select name, subnet, cloud zone, Trusted User, Machine Type, Boot disk type, Boot Disk Capacity and image family.
 * Name - The given name acts as a human readable id on the frontend
-* subnet - The Subnet field determines which network the Workbench will be located in, the available subnets will be populated by the networks added to the frontend under the networks menu
+* Subnet - The Subnet field determines which network the Workbench will be located in, the available subnets will be populated by the networks added to the frontend under the networks menu
 * Cloud zone - The cloud zone field will be populated once the subnet is selected and will govern which zone within the region the workbench will located in.
 * Trusted User - The trusted user field sets which user owns and has access to the workbench.
 This is the user that will be used within the workbench to access any mounted shared file storage
 * Machine Type - As a normal user you will be presented with a selection of pre-approved machine types.
 If you require a machine type not on this list you will need to request an administrator adds this machine type to the presets or the admin user will have access to create workbenches outside of these pre-approved machine types
 * Boot disk type - The type of disk storage used for the workbench boot disk
-* boot disk capacity - The amount of disk storage used for the workbench boot disk
+* Boot disk capacity - The amount of disk storage used for the workbench boot disk
 * Image family - Currently the HPC Toolkit Frontend supports Base Python3, Tensorflow, PyTorch and R images

 ### Add storage

 The second part of the configuration is to add any desired shared file storage.
 Once the initial configuration is saved an additional configuration section will be displayed showing the options to mount any shared file storage known about by the HPC Toolkit Frontend.

 <img src="images/Workbench_userguide/create2.png" width="800">